-- the treatment duration, frequency and/or whether treatment is reasonably necessary - treatment that has continued for an extended period without any improvement in functional outcomes, particularly in relation to the worker's capacity - the treatment approach most likely to achieve positive work outcomes for the worker - barriers to recovery at work and/or psychosocial risk factors for delayed recovery and work loss
+- > The treatment duration, frequency and/or whether treatment is reasonably necessary - Treatment that has continued for an extended period without any improvement in functional outcomes, particularly in relation to the worker's capacity - The treatment approach most likely to achieve positive work outcomes for the worker - Barriers to recovery at work and/or psychosocial risk factors for delayed recovery and work loss

-In many cases it will not be necessary for an injured worker to attend personally as those reviews may be completed by a review of the papers forwarded to Independent Consultant, and the consultant in turn contacting the treatment provider and a discussion of the treatment.
-Alternatively, an examination could be conducted.
+In many cases it will not be necessary for an injured worker to attend personally as those reviews may be completed by a review of the papers forwarded to Independent Consultant, and the consultant in turn contacting the treatment provider and a discussion of the treatment ("Stage 2").
+Alternatively, a "Stage 3" assessment could be conducted.
+A stage 1 assessment would consist of a file review only, and discussion with the Case Manager or Injury Management Specialist, followed by a written report.